 - Time limit of 2-1/2 hours for indoor event

 - Time limit of 2-1/2 hours for outdoor event

 All in-person, on-campus events must follow these guidelines:

 - Each event must be approved in advance by Conference and Event Services through the 25Live online scheduling system.

-- Event host(s) and sponsor(s) must complete the COVID-19 Campus Events & Gathering Safety Training
+- Event host(s) and sponsor(s) must review the COVID-19 Campus Events & Gathering Safety Training.

-- Attendees will be expected to adhere to all other college policies and protocols currently in place (social distancing, wearing masks, complete testing/screening protocols, etc).
+- Attendees will be expected to adhere to all other college policies and protocols currently in place (i.e. social distancing, wearing masks, complete testing/screening protocols, etc).
 Failure to comply with the policies may result in the student conduct process for all participants involved.

 Virtual events should be booked through the Conferences & Event Services 25Live scheduling system and Engage (for student events).
 Virtual events can be publicized via the campus events calendar and Engage and the event will be listed on the availability grid within 25Live.